Reading station (RDG) to London Bridge (LBG) train with Tube

 • Compare with other providers: On Omio, you can also compare tickets for the likes of Great Western Railway, South Western Railway or Elizabeth line to find the best option for your trip from Reading station (RDG) to London Bridge (LBG).

-• Multiple modes of transport: Omio allows you to compare travel options including train and bus to find the ideal travel option from Reading station (RDG) to London Bridge (LBG).
+• Multiple modes of transport: Omio allows you to compare travel options including bus and train to find the ideal travel option from Reading station (RDG) to London Bridge (LBG).

 Journey information